Let me preface this by saying, f**k Unsplash!

-I'm a full-time location independent photographer.
-I self-fund my travel and make a living entirely from photography.
+I'm currently a full-time location independent photographer.
+I self-fund my travel and make a living almost entirely through photography.
 Other than the odd commissioned shoot, magazine article or paid client job (I also do interiors for hotels), the bulk of my income derives from image licensing and print sales.

-My pricing is based off Getty's own tool for image licensing, and for prints is a mixture of the value I place on the image as a piece of art, minus production costs and profit splits with supplier/galleries.
+My pricing is based off Getty's own tool for calculating image licensing, and for prints, is a mixture of the value I place on the image as a piece of art, minus production costs and profit splits with supplier/galleries.
 In short, I value my work at a premium and others view it as such.
-And so should you if you aim to make money from your images!
+I choose to place a high value on what I produce, and so should you if you wish to make money from your images!

-With that said, there are a number of other factors that determine why I place a high value on photography (and not just my own work).
+With that said, there are a number of other factors that determine why I place a high value on images in general (and not just my own work).

 • The sheer costs involved in reaching destinations to photograph.
 Flights, taxis, accommodation, food, local guides, translators, insurance, bribes (occasionally).

 • Days spent location scouting, shooting, then countless hours of editing and finally promoting.